 STI's (Sexually Transmitted Infections) are diseases or viruses that you can pass to another person when you have sex.
 This is a problem for men and women.
-See a doctor as soon as you see these symptoms.
+Some STIs can pass from mother to baby before or during birth, or breastfeeding.
+Talk with your doctor about risk factors and see a doctor as soon as you see these symptoms.